 4. You see a car with a “Student Driver” sign.

 Response: speed past with your foot to the floor so that she understands how to really drive.

 5. A pedestrian attempts to cross the street at a crosswalk and no one lets him pass.

-Reaction: you stop and let them cross, just to make yourself feel good.
-The effect last all day, although you continue to practically run over every other pedestrian you see.
+Response: stop and let them cross, just to make yourself feel good.
+The effect will last all day, although you continue to practically run over every other pedestrian you see.